Current Research Projects

 Sign Up for Alerts

-We are committed to conducting high-quality research related to blindness and low vision and sharing our findings broadly.
-If you would like to receive information about research opportunities, reports, webinars, and other ways we are sharing our research, please sign up!
+We are committed to advancing the voices of people who are blind or have low vision, both institutionally and by conducting high-quality research and sharing our findings broadly.
+If you would like to receive information about research opportunities, our latest reports or webinars, or our public policy advancements, please sign up!